FAU-Inf2/FuzzPEG/README.md

   - `uniform`: A uniform random selection.
-  - `small(<probability>, <base strategy>)` (where `<probability>` is a number between `0.0` and `1.0` and `<base strategy>` is another selection strategy): Chooses the alternative that leads to the smallest possible sub-tree with the specified `<probability>` (and uses the `<base strategy>` to select an alternative with a probability of `1-<probability>`).
+  - `small(<probability>, <base strategy>)` (where `<probability>` is a number between `0.0` and `1.0` and `<base strategy>` is another selection strategy): Chooses the alternative that leads to the smallest possible subtree with the specified `<probability>` (and uses the `<base strategy>` to select an alternative with a probability of `1-<probability>`).
 Thus, a larger `<probability>` generally leads to smaller programs.
+Note that the `<probability>` and `<base strategy>` can also be omitted; in this case, *FuzzPEG* strictly chooses one of the alternatives that lead to the smallest possible tree at random.
-  - `uncov(<strategy uncovered>, <strategy covered>)` (where `<strategy uncovered>` and `<strategy covered>` are other selection strategies): If there are uncovered alternatives, the `<strategy uncovered>` is used to select one of them; otherwise, the `<strategy covered>` is used to select one of the (already covered) alternatives.
+  - `uncov(<strategy uncovered>, <strategy covered>)` (where `<strategy uncovered>` and `<strategy covered>` are other selection strategies): If the current `Choice` has uncovered alternatives, the `<strategy uncovered>` is used to select one of them; otherwise, the `<strategy covered>` is used to select one of the (already covered) alternatives.
-  - `reachesUncov(<strategy uncovered>, <strategy covered>, <strict quantifiers>)` (where `<strategy uncovered>` and `<strategy covered>` are other selection strategies and `<strict quantifiers>` is either `true` or `false`): If there are alternatives that are still uncovered or that may lead to uncovered alternatives further down in the tree, the `<strategy uncovered>` is used to select one of them; otherwise, the `<strategy covered>` is used to select one of the alternatives.
+  - `reachesUncov(<strategy uncovered>, <strategy covered>, <strict quantifiers>)` (where `<strategy uncovered>` and `<strategy covered>` are other selection strategies and `<strict quantifiers>` is either `true` or `false`): If the current `Choice` has alternatives that are still uncovered or that may lead to uncovered alternatives further down in the tree, the `<strategy uncovered>` is used to select one of them; otherwise, the `<strategy covered>` is used to select one of the alternatives.
 If `<strict quantifiers>` is set to `true`, another element of a quantified sub-rule is generated if (and only if) this may lead to still uncovered alternatives.
+- `--maxHeight <value>`: Specifies the height limit for the generated program trees; *FuzzPEG* prints a warning if the specified limit does not suffice to cover all possible alternatives (and terminates with an error if the specified limit does not suffice to generate any program at all).
+  If this option is not set, *FuzzPEG* automatically chooses a height limit that suffices to cover all alternatives.
+- `--out <file name pattern>`: If this option is set, the generated programs are written to disk (instead of stdout).
+The given `<file name pattern>` may include the following placeholders, which are expanded for each program individually:
+  - `#{INDEX}`: The number of the generated program (starting at 0).
+  - `#{SEED}`: The random seed that was used for the program generation.
+  - `#{MAX_HEIGHT}`: The height limit that was used for the program generation.
+  - `#{BATCH}`: The generated programs can be split into batches to ease the handling of the generated files (also see `--batchSize` below).
+The `#{BATCH}` placeholder is replaced by the number of the batch that the respective program belongs to.
+- `--dot <file name pattern>`: If this option is set, a Dot description is generated for each program's syntax tree.
+The `<file name pattern>` may use the same placeholders as the pattern for the `--out` option.
+- `--batchSize <size>`: Number of programs that each batch consists of; only useful in combination with the `#{BATCH}` placeholder for file name patterns.
+- `--onlyAdditionalCoverage`: If this option is set, all generated programs that do not add any additional [coverage](#grammar-graphs-and-coverage) are discarded; when all alternatives have been covered (or if the maximum number of programs as specified via the `--count` command line option is reached), the program generation terminates (unless the `--resetCoverage` option is set, see below).
+- `--resetCoverage`: If this option is set, the coverage is reset when all alternatives have been covered.
+- `--join <separator>`: Specifies the separator that two adjacent tokens should be separated with in the serialized output (if necessary); the default separator consists of a single space.
+- `--testPEG`: As explained [above](#a-note-on-grammar-classes), it is possible that the programs generated with *FuzzPEG* cannot be parsed with a parser for the input PEG.
+If the `--testPEG` option is set, *FuzzPEG* tries to parse the generated programs and prints an error message in case of a failure.
+This can be used to check if the PEG is "unambiguous".
+- `--printGG`: If this option is set, a Dot descirption for the input grammar's [grammar graph](#grammar-graphs-and-coverage) is written to stdout.
+- `--printMinHeights`: If this option is set, *FuzzPEG* prints for each `Choice` in the input grammar the minimum height of a subtree rooted at this `Choice`.
+- `--printMinMaxHeight`: If this option is set, *FuzzPEG* prints the minimum height limit (see `--maxHeight`) that suffices to cover all alternatives of the given input grammar.
+- `--printReachableChoices`: If this option is set, *FuzzPEG* prints for each `Choice` in the input grammar which other `Choice`s are reachable from it (and the minimum number of `Choice`s inbetween).
+- `--printUncovered`: If this option is set, *FuzzPEG* prints a list of alternatives that have not been covered at the end of the fuzzer run.

+A typical run of *FuzzPEG* might look as follows:

+    ./run.sh --grammar grammars/c.txt \
+      --seed 0 --count 100 \
+      --selection 'reachesUncov(rand, small, true)' \
+      --resetCoverage
+      --out out/prog_#{INDEX}.c

 ## License